 Each state’s training and licensure requirements to be allowed to perform skin care services professionally are different.
 Nearly every state in the U.S. has an esthetics specific license, and almost all of the state boards require a minimum amount of in-school training hours.
 However, the amount of hours required may vary from state to state.
 Also, a small handful of states allow you to apprentice in a salon or spa to get some or all of your training hours.
 All states that have esthetician licenses require you to sit for a written and practical board exam to show that you have the knowledge and skills to safely practice esthetics and skin care on clients.

 There is a very wide range of the requirements states have.
 Some states, like Oregon, require as few as 250 training hours to be able to sit for your board exams.
-Other states, like Alabama, require up to 1500 training hours to get licensed – the same as are required for that state’s comprehensive cosmetology program that teaches hair, nails, makeup and skin care.
+Other states, like Alabama, require up to 1000 training hours to get licensed – slightly less than are required for that state’s comprehensive cosmetology program that teaches hair, nails, makeup and skin care.
 Some states have shorter licenses for specific esthetics services – like New York has a 75-hour waxing license you can get if you want to specialize.
 The national average is about 600 hours, though.